Environmental Science

 About our students and graduates

-LMU students majoring or minoring in Environmental Science go on to careers in environmental protection, environmental health and safety, environmental education, natural resources management, and environmental monitoring and assessment.
-They also work in allied environmental professions such as law and consumer advocacy.
+Majors are well suited for careers in environmental protection, environmental health and safety, environmental education, environmental sustainability, natural resources management, and environmental monitoring and assessment.
+They can also work in allied environmental professions such as law and consumer advocacy.

 Representative courses